 "There's no one listening," said Guy Karmi, whose wife owns the Spice Monkey restaurant near 17th and Franklin streets — a block hit hard by violent protesters in 2009.

 He and Cooper worked late the night of the protests helping fellow merchants board up their windows.
 He said he wasn't sure if they would hang up a poster in the window this time.
 But merchants in neighboring shops already had.
-Those include Underground Treasures, a nearby boutique badly damaged
+Those include Underground Treasures, a nearby boutique badly damaged during the 2009 unrest.

 Meanwhile, the Bay Area Council called on police departments from the region's nine largest cities to provide aid to Oakland in the event of unrest after the verdict.